-When it comes to naming your pet, there truly is no wrong answer.
+When it comes to naming your Pekingese, there truly is no wrong answer.
 As long as you love your pup unconditionally, they will do the same, no matter what their name is!
 However, choosing your new pup’s name might just be the most complicated part of adoption, as the options are endless and searching can become tiresome.
 We hope that you were able to find one you truly love among our list of 100+ Pekingese Dog Names.
 For some, this decision may not come as easily.
 So for those needing a little extra help, we have included a few tips to guide you in the right direction.

 - Love the name you choose.
 Don’t settle for something you don’t really like unless you’re making a family decision, of course.
 You can (and most likely will) always come up with nicknames for your dog as they grow anyway, but when possible, be in love with the name.

 - See how your pet reacts when you say it out loud.
 This may be a clear indication that they love or hate a name.
 If an option provokes an alarming bark, we know that’s not the name for your pup!
 If you get a curious head tilt or a few puppy kisses, we can bet you have found a winner!

 - Think of the personality your puppy has (or is likely to have).
 Most dog breeds have specific qualities, so even before your puppy comes home, it is somewhat easy to pick a name.
 Or, you may choose to have your furry friend at home with you for a few days while you get to know him or her and then pick the name to express their character.

 Finally, have fun with it – it’s all part of the process and should be an exciting and worry-free time for you.
-If you need a bit more inspiration before making a final decision, we’ve linked a few other posts for you check out:
+If you need a bit more inspiration before making a final decision, we’ve also linked a few other posts for you to check out:

 Feature Image Credit: heroindra, Pixabay